The Big Reunion: Critical reception

 After watching the first episode, which focused on the rises and falls of Five and Liberty X, Adam Postans of MSN said: "I'll be honest; I tuned in to this series opener to take the merciless mickey out of a bunch of pop has-been wannabes (come to think of it, 'Has-Been Wannabes' would have been a brilliant name for the losing quintet on the original ITV talent show, Popstars)...So I'm delighted and surprised to say that The Big Reunion wasn't the tiresome, drawn-out hour I'd assumed it would be..."
 Postans called it: "A surprisingly sober tale of the downfalls of being a pop star."

 Of the second episode, which focused on the rises and falls of Atomic Kitten and 911, Caroline Frost of The Huffington Post said: "This week's 'The Big Reunion', bringing back together six girl-and boy bands for a one-off concert, concentrated on 911 and Atomic Kitten, which meant one thing - Kerry Katona-watch - but also a couple of harsh life lessons...This week's lessons - fame won't mend a broken heart, and success will challenge your friendships however robust they are, and turn the sweetest kitten into a clawing puss.
 And I still can’t wait for Bew*tched to unravel their demons.
 Roll on next week of this car-crash guilty pleasure.
 Loving every minute."

 Of the third episode, which focused on the rises and falls of B*Witched and Honeyz, Frost said: "This week's 'Big Reunion' showed the strength – AND shortfalls – of girl power, and shared two more of life's harsh lessons along the way."

 Grace Dent, writing for The Independent, reviewed The Big Reunion very positively: "Sometime back in January a small TV brain-fart named The Big Reunion appeared on the schedule.
 Real low-rent reality TV fodder.
 The sort of thing I lap up at home with my ankles raised, eating noodles, while you are possibly ironing your own face to stay alert during that new Poliakoff five-parter.
 I won, however, and hooray for me, because The Big Reunion has been bloody fantastic."
 Dent went on to state that, "I am truly thankful that we live in an era when washed-up stars can make TV comebacks."
-Rosie Gizauskas from NOW magazine said that Five were the most "fascinating" band on the show.
+Rosie Gizauskas from NOW magazine said Five were the "most fascinating" band on the show.
+Likewise, The Guardian's Heidi Stephens called The Big Reunion "hugely compelling TV", while her colleague Priya Elan said that the programme's legacy "will probably not be a re-evaluation of the music; instead it serves as a modern music-industry morality tale.
+Essential viewing for any wannabe pop star".